floaltvater/molblend/README.md

 - Unit handling is not very elegant.
 Currently the addon works exclusively in Angstrom (like guessing bonds), and converts, or tries to convert, imported files to that unit.
+- Imported isosurfaces often have very uneven meshes, which show up as kinks when rendered.
+This is a drawback of the marching cubes algorithm used.
+I couldn't find a better algorithm that is readily available as a (relatively easy to install) python package.
+As a workaround, the script adds two modifiers to each isosurface that are both disabled by default.
+Simply go to the modifiers panel and activate them (toggling the render and eye symbol on) if you want nicer looking isosurfaces.
+Be warned, however, that the result is not guaranteed to be sscientifically accurate.
+(Luckily, modifiers are non- destructive...)
 - Currently MolBlend doesn't support double/triple bonds, or other even less common bonds.
 - Duplication (Shift+D, Alt+D) and combining of molecules doesn't update the